ScilifelabDataCentre/pathogens-portal/content/svenska/dashboards/wastewater/enteric_quantification/historic_enteric_gu.md

 The amount of pepper mild mottle virus (PMMoV) has varied more than 10-fold during the year.
 This virus is often used as an indicator of fecal contamination of water.
 In commercial assays for SARS-CoV-2 detection, quantification of PMMoV is used as an indicator of the number of people contributing to the wastewater, assuming we consume the same amount of peppers and chilies every week.
 It increased in early June and around midsummer, indicating an increase in our pepper consumption during those weeks rather than an increase in the number of people contributing to the wastewater during those weeks.

 </div>

-{{< ww_dynamic_content >}}
 <br>

 ## Dataset

 ###### **Nedladdning av data:**

-[Kvantifiering av mängd SARS-CoV-2 och enteriska virus i avloppsvatten](https://blobserver.dckube.scilifelab.se/blob/wastewater_data_gu_allviruses.xlsx).
+[Kvantifiering av mängd SARS-CoV-2 och enteriska virus i avloppsvatten](https://blobserver.dckube.scilifelab.se/blob/wastewater_data_gu_allviruses_historic.xlsx).
 Results för SARS-CoV-2 mätningar är tillgängliga från vecka 7 2020 (med ett avbrott vintern 2022-2023), och för enteriska virus från vecka 2 2023.
 Uppdatering sker varje vecka.

 **Kontakt:** <helene.norder@gu.se>